 MDN: Was your father active in the restaurant after that?

-BK: He was, but when the building came down it took something from him and…he just couldn’t do it anymore.
+BK: He was, but when the building came down it took something from him and he just couldn’t do it anymore.
 And that’s why I simply took over the reigns.

-ER: Now, did he own the building?
+ER: Did he own the building?

 BK: He did.
-He did.

-ER: So when he took over in ’81…
+ER: When he took over in ’81…

 MDN: What year did he buy it?

 BK: It was literally a year before 9/11.
 So that’s why it was very traumatic for him, because he just bought the building and then 9/11 occurred.
 We were always down here, but he put all his finances into down here, and then a year later 9/11 occurred, and then a year after that we came down.

 ER: When he started the business how was the business, was he making money?